 In other words, it was introduced to avoid fiscal transactions with those countries that are reluctant in divulging information or are hesitant to co-operate in general.
 To achieve it, this section empowers the authoritative bodies to blacklist those foreign tax jurisdictions with an improper system of exchanging tax information.

-It was introduced mainly because of the non-cooperation of some countries with regards to voluntary disclosure of tax agreements.
+It was introduced mainly because of the non-cooperation of some countries with regard to voluntary disclosure of tax agreements.

 As per the norms of Section 94A of Income Tax Act, the government of India has the authority to notify countries or islands that refrain from sharing valuable tax-related information as Notified Jurisdictional Area.